cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 of accessing directly either the node data, the edge data or the graph itself while computing inside verbs.

-- `r pkg("backbone")` enables the extraction of the sparse and unweighted subgraph of a network called 'backbone'.
+- `r pkg("backbone")` implements extraction of a sparse and unweighted subgraph of a network called a *backbone*.

 ## Exploratory Data Analysis

-`r pkg ("igraph")`, `r pkg ("sna")`, and `r pkg("manynet")` offer functions for a similar set of network-analytic and visualisation operations, whereas `r pkg ("tidygraph")` is more limited.
+`r pkg ("igraph")`, `r pkg ("sna")`, and `r pkg("manynet")` offer functions for a similar set of network-analytic and visualization operations, whereas `r pkg ("tidygraph")` is more limited.
 However, some algorithms differ from each other and from those are some specialized packages for their implementation, speed, or defaults.

+### General

+- `r pkg("tsna")` implements a number of methods for exploratory analysis and summaries of temporal networks in the `r pkg("networkDynamic")` representation.

 ### Visualization